muggy8/improbable/have-and-havenot/rM7jQact.md

 The elven territorial defenders would surely escort me to their base after.

-I landed on another branch and activated Defense before dropping down to the forest floor and began walking in the direction of the waterfall.
+I landed on another branch and activated Defense before dropping down to the forest floor as I had planned on walking the rest of the distance to the waterfall.

 The waterfall isn't much further from here and walking the rest of the way doesn't seem too bad.